asteriskiry/jasenrekisteri-backend/README.md

 npm install
 npm start
 ```
 Configure `.env`-file if needed.
-You can use `npm watch` instead of `npm start` to watch file changes with nodemon.
+You can use `npm run-script watch` instead of `npm start` to watch file changes with nodemon.

 ---
 © Asteriski ry